hamidra/jw3t/README.md

 ## Payload:

-The payload of the token is a json object which includes a requied claim that species the address of the account that has issued the token as well as some suggested claimes fields:
+The payload of the token is a json object which includes a requied claim that species the address of the account that has issued the token as well as some suggested claim fields:

 - "add" (Address) Claim:
   specifies the address of the account that has signed the token. this field is used during the token verification and if it is not a valid address of the address type that is specified in the header the token verification should fail.